Emile Henry cookware, is it any good?

 Pros and Cons of High-Quality Ceramic Bakeware

-- It can go in the microwave and dishwasher, unlike cast iron
+- it can go in the microwave and dishwasher, unlike seasoned cast-iron

 - it is lighter than cast iron

 - you can safely store your food in it, saving you time with less dishes to clean

 - it comes in vibrant colors

 - Emile Henry products are carefully checked for flaws before leaving the factory

 - The company offers a good warranty for their products (see the manufacturer for details)

 - it’s possible for ceramics to chip over time, and it will break if dropped on the floor

 If you would like to learn more about the benefits of ceramic cookware “click here”.

 Emile Henry ceramic cookware combines quality with affordability.
 Although it doesn’t come in a huge amount of color options like Le Creuset or Staub.
 However, Emile Henry still makes their ceramics in France using that fine Burgundy clay and use traditional methods for their cookware without the high price.
 These are great reasons to choose Emile Henry ceramic cookware.